-For years I only read the beginning of Genesis, the psalms of David and the gospels of the New Testament.
-I didn’t really know what the rest had to do in relation to the others stories of the Bible, or even their significance in my own life.
+For years I only read the beginning of Genesis, the Psalms of David, and the gospels of the New Testament.
+I didn’t understand how they fit together or their significance in my own life.

-But as I’ve grown in my studies, I’ve come to enjoy learning about all books of the Bible because I understand how they relate to each other and fit into the overall story.
+But as I’ve grown in my studies, I’ve come to enjoy the learning process.
+Now I understand how they relate to each other and fit into the overall story.
 In doing so, I’ve learned a few Bible study tips along the way that made it something I actually look forward to each day!